jgoizueta/nio/README.txt

 additional mismatch with the notation (decimal) used for input and output.

-For the following examples we assume that Float is an IEEE754 Double precision binary type (i.e. Float::RADIX==2 && Float::MANT_DIG==53) which is the common case (in all Ruby platforms I know of, at least).
+For the following examples we assume that Float is an IEEE754 double precision binary type (i.e. <tt>Float::RADIX==2 && Float::MANT_DIG==53</tt>) which is the common case (in all Ruby platforms I know of, at least).

   0.1.nio_write(Fmt.prec(:exact)) -> 0.1

-well, that seems pretty clear... but let's complicate things a little:
+Well, that seems pretty clear... but let's complicate things a little:

   0.1.nio_write(Fmt.prec(:exact).show_all_digits) -> 0.10000000000000001

 Mmmm where does that last one came from?
 Now we're seen a little more exactly what the actual value stored in the Float (the closest Float to 0.1) looks like.

-But why didn't we see the second one in the first try?
+But why didn't we see the second one-digit in the first try?
 We requested "exact" precision!

 Well, we didn't get it because it is not needed to specify exactly the inner value of Float(1.0); when whe convert 0.1 and round it to the nearest Float we get the same value than when we use 0.10000000000000001.